tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 - Term Name (`rdf:value`) - a UUID that identifies the Test (e.g., 3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Term IRI (`dcterms:isVersionOf`) - the machine readable identifier for the Test, in the form of an IRI terminating in the Term Name UUID (https://rs.tdwg.org/bdqtest/terms/3c2590c7-af8a-4eb4-af57-5f73ba9d1f8e).
 - Label (`rdfs:label`) - a human readable identifier for the Test (e.g., VALIDATION_COUNTRYCODE_STANDARD).
-- ExpectedResponse (`bdqffdq:hasExpectedResponse`) - the description of the expected behavior of a Test `Implementation`.
+- ExpectedResponse (`bdqffdq:hasExpectedResponse`) - the description of the expected behavior of a Test implementation.
 - SourceAuthorities/Defaults (`bdqffdq:hasAuthoritiesDefaults`) - information about source authorities and parameters listed in the expected response, including default values for parameters.
 - Information Elements Acted Upon (`bdqffdq:composedOf`) - the inputs to the Test that the Test affects.
 - Information Elements Consulted (`bdqffdq:composedOf`) - the inputs to the Test that the Test uses.
 - Parameters (`bdqffdq:Parameter`) - optional inputs to a Test that can change the behavior of the Test by changing the range or scope of values or the authority to use.
-- Examples (`skos:example`) - examples of expected inputs and outputs from a Test `Implementation`.
+- Examples (`skos:example`) - examples of expected inputs and outputs from a Test implementation.
-- Notes (`skos:note`) - additional notes about the Test, including clarification and guidance for `Implementation`.
+- Notes (`skos:note`) - additional notes about the Test, including clarification and guidance for implementation.

 #### 2.3.2 Reading a Specification (non-normative)